MartijnGosgens/portfolio-workshop/README.md

 # YoungKWG Day - Build your own portfolio website

 This repository is a slight adaptation of the [resume template](https://startbootstrap.com/theme/resume) from [Start Bootstrap](https://startbootstrap.com/).
 See the [original GitHub repository](https://github.com/startbootstrap/startbootstrap-resume)  for additional instructions.
+The adapted version of the template is shown [here](martijngosgens.nl/portfolio-workshop).

 Here are some links that will be used throughout the workshop: